wing5wong/artisan-whs-static/source/_events/2023-02-24_relay-for-life-sign-up-by-friday-3-march.md

 You can then share your page and add any extra fundraising.\
 There is a fun Battle of the Schools too.

-Please sign up by Friday 3 March.
+Please sign up by Friday, 3 March.